fedecatinello/c-sockets-library/README.md

 5. Run command `make all`

-6. Create `LD_LIBRARY_PATH` environment variable with the command `export LD_LIBRARY_PATH=$HOME/c-sockets-library/`
+6. Open bash configuration with nano CLI editor by running the command `sudo nano /etc/bash.bashrc`

+7. Create `LD_LIBRARY_PATH`, just add `export LD_LIBRARY_PATH=$HOME/c-sockets-library/` to the end of the file.

+8. Save file and exit the editor.

-7. Create a link between the library and the system by running `ldconfig -n $HOME/c-sockets-library/`
+9. Create a link between the library and the system by running `ldconfig -n $HOME/c-sockets-library/`